aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 > Note: An alternate Laravel installation CLI tool is available that you can install as a global Composer package.
 We will avoid using this tool and just use  the `composer create-project` command to create Laravel projects.
 This eliminates an additional dependency on the Laravel installer tool that we don't need to install and keep updated.

-For completeness sake, I will also show how to run the Node package manager, `Yarn` to install NPM modules for our project.
+For completeness sake, I will also mention running the Node package manager, `Yarn` to install NPM modules for our project.

 ## Installing required PHP extensions for Laravel projects on macOS